Do You Need an Electrical Permit?

 The permit fee itself is a small part of the project cost.
 The real difference is what's behind it: a licensed master electrician, proper insurance, code-compliant materials, and an independent inspection verifying the work is safe.
 Work done without a permit skips all of that.
 The lower price reflects what's missing.

-We handle the permit, the inspection, and the coordination.
-Free on-site estimates for Lakewood and surrounding communities.
+We handle the permit, the inspection, and the utility coordination on every job we do.